wobh/wobh.github.io/_posts/2013-07-30-practical-object-oriented-design-in-common-lisp-part-3.md

 In Ruby the Struct class is more like a Common Lisp class, a basic structure which provides accessors.
 You can add other methods to it easily enough, and, of course you can lisp too.
+Here's what we should do in Common Lisp to isolate the diameter calculating functionality

 <pre><code class="lisp">(defmethod diameter ((wheel wheel))
   (with-accessors ((rim rim) (tire tire)) wheel